GameDevCoder/portfolio/_clients/cygames.md

 ## Employment Overview

-From September 2017 up February 2021, I worked as a **Technical Artist** at [Cygames](https://www.cygames.co.jp/en/) in Shibuya, Tokyo.
+From September 2017 to February 2021, I worked as a **Technical Artist** at [Cygames](https://www.cygames.co.jp/en/) in Shibuya, Tokyo.

 &nbsp;